twilio-labs/plugin-rtc/README.md

 ### Install the plugin for local development

-The following step will install the plugin from a local checkout.
+The following step will install the plugin from a local directory.
 Use this option if you are interested in modifying the plugin and testing it out from the Twilio CLI.

 ```sh-session
 $ twilio plugins:link /path/to/plugin-rtc